Devnex10/router/README.md

 # router
 A personal built router for Android or iPhone.
+Web application firebase domain.